devnich/windows-setup/README.md

 ### 1.4.2.
 DB Browser for SQLite

-1. De-select the the option to create a Program Menu entry for DB Browser Cipher.
+1. De-select the the option to create a Program Menu entry for "DB Browser (SQLCipher)".

 ### 1.4.3.
 DejaVu Fonts